-Interest Payments.
-Interest will accrue generally on the outstanding principal balance of the notes during three-month accrual periods and will be paid on each distribution date.
+Interest will accrue on the outstanding principal balance of the notes during three-month accrual periods and will be paid on each distribution date.

 Generally, each accrual period for the notes begins on a distribution date and ends on the day before the next distribution date.
-The first accrual period for the notes, however, will begin on the closing date and end on January 24, 2007, the day before the first distribution date.
+The first accrual period for the notes, however, will begin on the closing date and end on October 24, 2006, the day before the first distribution date.

-Each class of notes will bear interest at a rate equal to the sum of three-month LIBOR (except for the first accrual period) and the applicable spread listed in the table below:
+Each class of notes will bear interest at a rate equal to the sum of three-month LIBOR (except for the first accrual period) or, in the case of the class A-4 notes, three-month EURIBOR (except for the first accrual period), and the applicable spread listed in the table below:

 Class Spread

-Class A-1 minus 0.02%
+Class A-1 minus 0.01%

-Class A-2 plus 0.00%
+Class A-2 plus 0.08%

-Class A-3 plus 0.02%
+Class A-3 plus 0.11%

-Class A-4 plus 0.08%
+Class A-4 plus 0.15%

-Class A-5 plus 0.11%

-Class A-6 plus 0.16%

-Class B plus 0.23%
+Class B plus 0.21%

-LIBOR for the first accrual period will be determined by the following formula:
+LIBOR or EURIBOR, as applicable, for the first accrual period will be determined by the following formula: